 ‘Cancer and pregnancy’ is a frequently discussed topic in cancer patient forums, and I’ve seen it quite a few times in my own private group.
 With NETs, the issues can be further complicated by the associated hereditary syndromes and connections.
 Moreover, those who understand Pheochromocytomas will know that that tumour type can often oversecrete metanephrines which can have a serious effect on pregnancy so there was an additional and considerable element of risk above normal pregnancy issues.
 The great news is that these issues didn’t surface, and her post-pregnancy MRI scan shows no evidence of further metastasis.

-However, what makes her story so special is her current pregnancy with another baby due in February 2020, thus the lead picture.
-I offer you this post, not only to those who are worried about being able to have a child due to NETs, but also as a means of inspiring anyone with a long term cancer to try to lead as normal life as possible.
+I offer you this post, not only to those who are worried about being able to have a child due to NETs but also as a means of inspiring anyone with long-term cancer to try to lead a normal life as much as possible.

-Finally, I’m sure you will all join me in wishing James and Kirsty the very best wishes for a successful birth of their second child in the 7 or 8 weeks.
-Thanks Kirsty!
+Finally, I’m sure you will all join me in wishing James, Kirsty, and baby boys Hugo and Charlie, the very best wishes going forward.
+Thanks for allowing us to hear your story Kirsty!

 Top 10 Posts & Pages in the last 48 hours (auto updates) (Click the titles to read them)

 Sign up for my newsletters – Click Here

 Check out my Glossary of Terms – click here